snowyu/git-friends/README.md

 around.
 These commands give you a quick way to push and pull a bunch of related repositories.

-  pull       This will clone or pull as needed to get you all caught up
+  -         This will clone or pull as needed to get you all caught up ls pr     See all the open pull requests.
 ```